 The prices of the bangles range depending on what you need, of course.
 So, they could be anywhere between Rs.
 20 to Rs.
 5000, and sometimes more.
 As you enter the bazaar, you will be treated to a visual display of shimmering bangles accompanied by their tinkling sounds.
 A must visit Incredible Colors of India

 4. The Gradient of Coral Reefs in the Andaman Islands

 Image by Ritiks via Wikimedia

-The colorful reefs of the Andaman are greatly popular among tourists.
+The Incredible Colors of India reefs of the Andaman are greatly popular among tourists.
 While visiting the underwater life in the Andaman, you will be able to see an abundance of sea life ranging from fish varieties to snails, sponges, crabs, starfish, shrimps, lobsters to sea cucumbers and sea lilies.
 The colors of the sea life render a different kind of beauty, making it irresistible and inimitable.

 5. Colors of Holi at Vrindavan, Uttar Pradesh